9 Pro Marketing Tips For School Photographers

 6. Utilise Word of Mouth Advertising

 As such, you should focus on giving your clients a good reason to talk about your business with their peers.
 One way to do this is to launch a referral program.
 But, there are also additional methods to get your business’ name on everyone’s lips.
+Marketing photography has never been easier!

 A classic approach is to under-promise and over-deliver with your service.
 For instance, tell clients that it will take a week to deliver their photos to them, and instead have their images ready within a couple of days.
 As we already mentioned, you can provide clients with gifts or thank you cards after the photo shoot, thereby enforcing the notion that you truly appreciate their business.